-Ugh!
-It feels shitty.
-(Oh please, don’t get me started.
+It feels shitty, right?
+(Don’t get me started.
 I don’t want to remember my shitty days.)

-Truth is: Just like most people, I’m still practicing not to complain and blame.
-And to only choose the things I love doing.
+Just like most people, I’m still practicing not to complain and blame.

 The question is, do we have a choice?
-How do we know if it’s the right choice?
+How do we know whether or not it’s the right choice?
 What are the risks involved if we follow our intuition?

-I don’t have the answer to these questions.
-But in times like this, I ruminate and review one of my favorite life philosophies to see a new perspective.
+I don’t have the answer.
+But in times like this, I often try to revisit one of my favorite life philosophies to get a new perspective.
 Here it is:

 If you’re not happy doing what you’re doing and you’ve been doing it for a very long time, stop it.

-Easier said than done, yes.
-And for others who are in a challenging situation like being in a job they hate, it’s hard to quit because their families rely on them, or because the company needs their expertise, or because their relatives or society expect them to act that way.
+Easier said than done.
+And for others who are in a challenging situation like being in a job they hate, it’s hard to quit because their families rely on them, because the company needs their expertise, because their relatives or society expect them to act that way.

-We have different situations, different stories.
-And there’s no one-size-fits-all life template for everyone.
+Different situations.
+Different stories.
+There’s no one-size-fits-all life template for everyone.
 But that doesn’t mean we don’t have a choice.

 Fear of being jobless because we think we’re incapable to do other things and we lack the skills or the experience to apply for a new job, or maybe start our own business.